bambinos/paper/original/README.md

 conda env create -f environment.yml
 ```

-This will create an isolated conda environment called `bambi_joss` into which all of the listed packages and their requirements will be installed.
+This will create an isolated conda environment called `bambi_jss` into which all of the listed packages and their requirements will be installed.
 You then have to activate the environment by executing the following in the same terminal window:

 ```bash
 conda activate bambi_joss